 Make this Code and the importance of compliance therewith known to employees; and

-Manage the ECB in such a way as not to unreasonably rioritiza the job security of employees.
+Manage the ECB in such a way as not to unreasonably jeopardise the job security of employees.

 3.9 Obligations of Employees

 3.9.1 All employees of the ECB shall be aware of the contents of and comply with this Code.
 They shall perform their duties diligently and efficiently, and in particular shall: